 256J.43 Interstate payment standards.

-(a) Effective July 1, 1997, the amount of assistance paid to an eligible family in which all members have resided in this state for fewer than 12 consecutive calendar months immediately preceding the date of application shall be the lesser of either the payment standard that would have been received by the family from the state of immediate prior residence, or the amount calculated in accordance with AFDC or MFIP-S standards.
-The lesser payment must continue until the family meets the 12-month requirement.
+Subdivision 1.
+Payment. (a) Effective July 1, 1997, the amount of assistance paid to an eligible unit in which all members have resided in this state for fewer than 12 consecutive calendar months immediately preceding the date of application shall be the lesser of either the interstate transitional standard that would have been received by the assistance unit from the state of immediate prior residence, or the amount calculated in accordance with AFDC or MFIP-S standards.
+The lesser payment must continue until the assistance unit meets the 12-month requirement.
+An assistance unit that has not resided in Minnesota for 12 months from the date of application is not exempt from the interstate payment provisions solely because a child is born in Minnesota to a member of the assistance unit.
 Payment must be calculated by applying this state's budgeting policies, and the unit's net income must be deducted from the payment standard in the other state or in this state, whichever is lower.
-Payment shall be made in vendor form for rent and utilities, up to the limit of the grant amount, and residual amounts, if any, shall be paid directly to the assistance unit.
+Payment shall be made in vendor form for shelter and utilities, up to the limit of the grant amount, and residual amounts, if any, shall be paid directly to the assistance unit.

-(b) During the first 12 months a family resides in this state, the number of months that a family is eligible to receive AFDC or MFIP-S benefits is limited to the number of months the family would have been eligible to receive similar benefits in the state of immediate prior residence.
+(b) During the first 12 months an assistance unit resides in this state, the number of months that a unit is eligible to receive AFDC or MFIP-S benefits is limited to the number of months the assistance unit would have been eligible to receive similar benefits in the state of immediate prior residence.

-(c) This policy applies whether or not the family received similar benefits while residing in the state of previous residence.
+(c) This policy applies whether or not the assistance unit received similar benefits while residing in the state of previous residence.

-(d) When a family moves to this state from another state where the family has exhausted that state's time limit for receiving benefits under that state's TANF program, the family will not be eligible to receive any AFDC or MFIP-S benefits in this state for 12 months from the date the family moves here.
+(d) When an assistance unit moves to this state from another state where the assistance unit has exhausted that state's time limit for receiving benefits under that state's TANF program, the unit will not be eligible to receive any AFDC or MFIP-S benefits in this state for 12 months from the date the assistance unit moves here.

 (e) For the purposes of this section, "state of immediate prior residence" means: